joaobibiano/local-maps/README.md

 # Local Maps

-Full stack application used to teach begginer how to develop an application with NodeJS, React and React native
+Full stack application used to teach developers how to develop an application with NodeJS, React and React native